aflapan/sparseKOS/README.md

 Bottom  `Lambda`

 When using the package `sparseKOS`, the user is only allowed to specify parameter combinations which adhere to the hierarchical ordering above.
-That is, they can only input parameters which go from Top to Bottom in the display above.
+That is, they can only input parameters which go from Top to Bottom.
 For example, they could secify both `Sigma` and `Gamma`, but leave `Lambda` as the default `NULL` value.
 The user would not be allowed to specify only `Lambda` while leaving `Sigma` and `Gamma` as their default `NULL` values.

 # Examples